katiekwan/Cometeer-Coffee/README.md

-# Cometeeer's The Great American Coffee Tasting Analysis
+# Cometeer's The Great American Coffee Tasting Analysis

 This shiny app is was prepared in R. The app provides:
 - Participant demographics as reactive plots